 When the federal census was enumerated in June 1870, the Martins lived in Liberty, Clay County, MO, with 28-year-old Ignatius employed as a "peddler."

-When the federal census was taken in 1880, the Martins resided in Cameron, Clinton County, MO, about 35 miles east of St. Joseph, MO.
+When the federal census was taken in 1880, the family resided in Cameron, Clinton County, MO, about 35 miles east of St. Joseph, MO.
 The census-taker listed Ignatius as a "canvasser" and Martha employed in "hair dressing."
 At least one of their daughters, if not all three, were born in Missouri.

 At the time Ignatius and Martha moved to Cameron, a young boy was growing to adulthood on a dusty farm about 12 miles directly east in the town of Hamilton.
 As a young man, he began working for a local dry goods merchant but later struck out on his own and went on to build a nationwide chain of some 1,400 department stores.
 His full name was James Cash Penney but better known around the world as "J.C.
 Penney" -- his birthplace today is a tourist attraction in Hamilton, which also is the site of the J.C.
-Penney Memorial Museum (seen here).
+Penney Memorial Museum.

 As the years went on, Ignatius' shoulder gave him a growing discomfort.
 He petitioned the federal government for a pension as compensation.
 One of the fellow soldiers he like to have used as a witness was J.M.
 Ashby, but Ashby was dead, having been "killed in a Shaft in Kingwood Tunnel B. & O. R.R.
 West Va." after the war, Ignatius wrote.
 The claim was rejected.

 In 1891, after his mother had died back in West Virginia, Ignatius and his adult siblings were sued by their brother Presley.
-In the matter, brother Pressley wanted the court to approve the sale of the mother's old house and lot in Independence, WV, so the funds could be used to offset costs of her care during her final years.
+In the matter, brother Presley wanted the court to approve the sale of the mother's old house and lot in Independence, WV, so the funds could be used to offset costs of her care during her final years.
 Ignatius received a copy of the legal complaint, and apparently did not enter an objection to it.
 He was named in legal advertisements that year in the West Virginian newspaper of Marion County, WV.